Share:

 Why tape your feet?

 Taping isn’t just for sports injuries or for professional athletes.
-Taping can be used as an effective tool for a range of foot conditions and injuries, from hallux valgus (bunions) to Achilles taping tendonitis.
+Taping can be used as an effective tool for a range of foot conditions and injuries, from hallux valgus (bunions) to Achilles tendonitis.
 It’s popular due to being able to pack a punch.

 Examples of taping methods include: